triska/clpfd/README.md

-Unfortunately, this does not work at all, because lower-level arithmetic predicates are *moded*: This means that their arguments must be sufficiently instantiated.
+Unfortunately, this does not work at all, because lower-level arithmetic predicates are *moded*: This means that their arguments must be sufficiently instantiated at the time they are invoked.
 In fact, SWI-Prolog does not even compile the above code but yields an error at compilation time.
 Therefore, we must reorder the goals and&nbsp;&mdash; somewhat annoyingly&nbsp;&mdash; change this for example to:

     n_factorial(0, 1).
     n_factorial(N, F) :-